novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-52.md

 "If I take one, it will draw even more attention."

 "Even if you don't take one, you'll still stand out.
 Do you think men would just leave you, Director, alone?"

-This meant that no man would just stand by and watch with Kim Ah-young's beautiful appearance.

 Although she understood the context, Kim Ah-young found bodyguards annoying.